2010 Senkaku boat collision incident

 The detained Chinese crew members were released without charge and were allowed to return home.
-In China the overall event is perceived as a diplomatic victory, while in Japan the Japanese government's "weak-kneed" handling of the issue was criticized.
+In China the overall event is perceived as a diplomatic victory, while in Japan the Japanese government's "weak-kneed" handling of the issue was criticized, particularly by former Prime Minister Shinzo Abe.

 Background

-The Senkaku islands are claimed by Japan, the People's Republic of China and the Republic of China.
+The Senkaku Islands are claimed by Japan, the People's Republic of China and the Republic of China.
 In 2008 a sports fishing boat from Taiwan, Lien Ho, was rammed and sunk by JCG patrol ships which led to an official apology and monetary compensation of NT$10 million paid by Japan.
 Multiple events involving JCG and fishing boats from nearby Chinese provinces and Taiwan have occurred since 1972.

+From 2005 to the 2010 incident, bilateral relations between China and Japan had been trending positively.

 Details of the incident

 According to the JCG, the patrol boat Mizuki of the 11th Regional Coast Guard Headquarters encountered Minjinyu 5179 at about 10:15 (JST) on September 7, 2010.
 Mizuki ordered Minjinyu 5179 to stop for inspection since Minjinyu 5179 was traveling 12 km north-west of the Senkaku Islands, which is outside the agreed area for Chinese fishing, and within disputed Japanese territorial waters.
 Minjinyu 5179 refused the order and attempted to flee from the scene.
 During the chase and interception, Minjinyu 5179 collided with JCG patrol vessels.
 On September 8, 2010, JCG boarded the Chinese trawler and arrested its captain for obstruction of performance of public duty and illegal fishing.
 The trawler, the captain, and 14 crew members, were transported to Ishigaki Island of Japan for detention.
 An investigator told the press that he smelled alcohol on the arrested captain but apparently no alcohol test results were ever released.

 In response to the arrest, the Chinese government made a series of diplomatic protests, demanding the immediate release of the trawler and all its crew.
 China summoned Uichiro Niwa, the Japanese ambassador to China in Beijing, six times, each time with an official of higher diplomatic rank, on one occasion after midnight.
 The trawler and 14 of the crew members (but not the captain, Zhan) were released after the sixth summons on September 13, 2010.
-The captain of the trawler remained in Japanese detention and was finally released on September 24, 2010.
+The captain of the trawler remained in Japanese detention for 17 days and was finally released on September 24, 2010.